cutiness/reduced-word-combinatorics/README.md

 </p>

-If what you read sound chinese to you, consider taking a look at the following articles:
+If what you read still sound chinese to you, consider taking a look at the following articles:

 1. [O. Coşkun, M. Taşkın, Sorting and generating reduced words, Arch.
 Math.
 101 (2013), 427-436](http://dx.doi.org/10.1007/s00013-013-0571-7)